 * * *

 In a rare intersection of science and philosophy, neurology tells us that we are our brains.
 If souls exist, they lay matted somewhere in the cushions of our prefrontal cortex.
 The rest of the body is merely a protective shell for the brain to animate.
-I believe that we are a unique part of nature, and that nature provides cues for us to respond to and emulate, and that the human brain is nature’s greatest masterpiece.
+It’s only when my life is stagnant in the present that my thoughts wander into the past.
+There are mysteries there, exhilarating unknowns that are safely bowdlerized out of my regular life.
+But it’s dangerous to linger too long in your memories, lest you take up residence there and foreclose the possibility of the future.

 I am my mind, and my mind wanders frequently.
 Perhaps I should, too.